svennam92/istio101/workshop/exercise-2/README.md

 # Exercise 2 - Installing Istio on IBM Cloud Kubernetes Service

-In this module, you will install Istio on your cluster and configure the `istioctl` CLI.
+In this module, you will download the Istio installation files and then deploy it to your cluster.

-1. Install the managed Istio add-on to your Kubernetes Cluster:

-    ```
-    ibmcloud ks cluster-addon-enable istio-extras --cluster $MYCLUSTER
-    ```
-2. Download the `istioctl` client:
+1. Download the `istioctl` client:

     ```shell
     curl -L https://git.io/getLatestIstio | sh -